OssianEriksson/twizy-control-2021/docs/getting_started.md

 # Taking a Look Around the Repo

+## Special Directories

 Below is a list of some directories of interest.
 You can browse the repo on [Github](https://github.com/OssianEriksson/twizy-control-2021) or on your local file system if you have first [cloned the repo](#cloning-the-repo).

 - Documentation can be found in [docs](/docs)
 - ROS-packages can be found in the [src](/workspace/src) sub-directory of the [catkin workspace](/workspace).
 This includes all of the production code but also packages used for testing production code, e.g. [2020's parallel parking](/workspace/src/twizy_parking_2020).
 - Radom, personal, poorly documented experiments for learning the tools used in projects here can be found in [playground](/playground).

+## Noteworthy ROS Packages

+There are norms in ROS for some common packages which have conterparts in many different ROS projects.
+Examples of such packages included in this repo are:

+- All ROS launch files of importance to the end user are placed in the [twizy_bringup](/workspace/src/twizy_bringup) package.
+  This is important when creating your own launch files or if you want to browse available ones.
+  If the launch files have related documentation, it can probably be found in either [subsytems](subsystems) or [projects](projects).
+- All ROS message files are located in the [twizy_msgs](/workspace/src/twizy_msgs) package.
+  This is so that other packages in the workspace can depend on this package to use the custom message files defined here.
+- Config files and descriptions of the twizy, its components and properties, are located in [twizy_description](/workspace/src/twizy_description).
+  Files here are used for example in real time simulation of the twizy (although the simulation itself is described in other packages).